Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Discussion

-Another assumption is that the impact of latent factors on genes is time-invariant (i.e., factor loading $\mathbf{L}$ is constant across all time points).
-This assumption may not be satisfied in practice; a potential solution would be to use Hidden Markov Models \citep{song2017hidden} to introduce a hidden, discrete variable that varies with time, of which different states correspond to different factor loading matrices.

-In addition, the number of latent factors $k$ was fixed and needed to be pre-specified.
-Though results of our model was able to infer redundant factors (as demonstrated in the simulation study), an automatic approach to infer this number from the data may be preferable in some contexts.
-A potential solution would be to introduce the Indian Buffet Process as a prior distribution over equivalence classes of infinite-dimensional binary matrices \citep{ghahramani2005infinite, knowles2011nonparametric}.
+Throughout this paper, the number of latent factors $k$ was fixed and needed to be pre-specified.
+Though results of our model could infer redundant factors (as demonstrated in the simulation study), an automatic approach to infer this number from the data may be preferable in some contexts.
+A potential solution would be to introduce the Indian Buffet Process as a prior distribution over equivalence classes of infinite-dimensional binary matrices \citep{knowles2011nonparametric}.
+In addition, although our empirical evidence suggests that the constraints we adopt are sufficient to avoid non-identifiability, theoretical investigation would be helpful in future work.
+Extensions of our methodology to handle non-normal data, limits of detection, covariates and batch effects would also be interesting avenues for future research.
+Furthermore, in some settings it may be helpful to explicitly incorporate the clinical outcome into the model, which could be another direction for future research.